What Is Collision Insurance?

 Does collision insurance cover me if I'm not at fault?

-How does collision insurance affect my car insurance premium after a claim?
+How does a collision claim affect my insurance premium?

 Will collision insurance cover damage from driving on rough roads or potholes?

-Yes, collision insurance typically covers damage from hitting potholes, as this is considered a collision with an object.
+Yes, collision insurance typically covers damage from hitting potholes, as this is considered a collision with an object on the roadway.
 However, you'll need to pay your deductible, and the damage must exceed that amount for coverage to apply.
-For example, if you have a $500 deductible and pothole damage costs $400 to repair, your collision coverage won't help.
+For example, if you have a $500 deductible and pothole damage costs $400 to repair, your collision coverage won't help offset any cost.
 Some insurers may also have specific exclusions for road surface damage, so review your policy or contact your agent for clarification before filing a claim.